Aclima says bad air quality from California’s fires is affecting millions

 Aclima can measure air quality on a “hyperlocal” level using a fleet of electric cars with pollution-measuring sensors.
 The company gathers a massive amount of data compared to other pollution measurement collectors through this mobile method.
 Aclima previously used this data to assess the pandemic’s effect on car travel and pollution levels in San Diego.

 Since the fires began, California’s inland counties have on some days experienced worse sustained daily air quality than Bay Area counties.
 But Bay Area counties saw larger maximum levels or spikes before the wind dispersed the smoke plumes and blew them inland.
+This has been tough for me, as I’ve been out jogging almost every day.
+Of the 168 days of lockdown, I have jogged for 159 days.
+For seven more of those days I have been writing an indoor exercise bike, and most of those due to the smoke.

 Nights are better for walks